susantiyuni/digital-afterlife-analysis/README.md

+# Supplementary Materials
-# Supplementary Materials: Between Death and Data: Algorithmic Afterlives and the Ethics of Digital Continuity (2025)
+## Between Death and Data: Algorithmic Afterlives and the Ethics of Digital Continuity (2025)

 This repository contains the data and code accompanying the paper "_Between Death and Data: Algorithmic Afterlives and the Ethics of Digital Continuity._"
 The analysis explores public perceptions and emotional responses to AI-mediated interactions with digital representations of the deceased, based on a dataset of YouTube comments.